 Like a man, like a man,

 Au Jardin des Plantes echos in cyclic sterility with the haunting chime of ‘a thousand days’ repeated again.
 This constant idea of time passing in huge chunks of a thousand shows the slow life of the captive.
 There is nothing to do, apart from lie and waste away year after year.
 It’s an incredibly depressing poem.
 This is similarly explored through the repetition of the degrading ‘like’, the constant dehumanisation culminating strongly within this stanza.

 The pronoun change from ‘him’ to ‘they’ finally unites completely the two ideas of gorilla and man.
 At this moment they have become one, ‘like man’ and like ‘gorilla’, both fading away into their own incarceration.
 The unification of the two is demeaning to both.
 Both man and gorilla lose their identity and become less than they are, suffering silently in a never-ending sentence.
 The cyclic nature of Au Jardin des Plantes, returning to the idea of ‘cup[ping] their heads’ shows how the poem will begin again.
 The seemingly endless fate of boredom.

 About John Wain

 Born in 1925, John Wain spent the majority of his life as an academic.
-Teaching in both Reading and Oxford university over the span of almost 30 years.
-He published 7 collections of poetry and is renown for his wit and cleverness.
+Teaching in both Reading and Oxford University over a span of almost 30 years.
+He published 7 collections of poetry and is renowned for his wit and cleverness.
 During the 1950’s he became a part of the poetry group known as ‘The Movement’.
 The movement was a rejection of imagistic poetry written both authors such as T.S.
-Eliot, W.H.Auden and Ezra Pound.
+Eliot, W.H.Auden, and Ezra Pound.
 Another poet closely related to John Wain within ‘The Movement’ was Philip Larkin.
 Wain was also known to publish a range of novels and literary criticisms.
 He was made an OBE in 1983 for his commitment to the arts.